MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 - The *IDLE line* interrupt is triggered at the green arrow
 - The application echoes the data back from the interrupt context

-## General about DMA
+## General Information About DMA

 DMA in STM32 can be configured in `normal` or `circular` mode.
-For each mode, *DMA* requires number of *elements* to transfer before its events (half-transfer complete, transfer complete) are triggered.
+For each mode, *DMA* requires the number of *elements* to transfer before its events (half-transfer complete, transfer complete) are triggered.

-- *Normal mode*: DMA starts with data transfer, once it transfers all elements, it stops and sets enable bit to `0`.
+- *Normal mode*: DMA starts the data transfer, and once all elements are transferred, it stops and sets the enable bit to `0`.
-    - Application is using this mode when transmitting data
+  - The application uses this mode when transmitting data
-- *Circular mode*: DMA starts with transfer, once it transfers all elements (as written in corresponding length register), it starts from beginning of memory and transfers more
+- *Circular mode*: DMA starts the transfer, and once all elements are transferred (as specified in the corresponding length register), it starts again from the beginning of memory and continues transferring more data
-    - Applicaton is using this mode when receiving data
+  - The application uses this mode when receiving data

-While transfer is active, `2` (among others) interrupts may be triggered:
+While the transfer is active, `2` (among others) interrupts may be triggered:

-- *Half-Transfer complete `HT`*: Triggers when DMA transfers half count of elements
+- *Half-Transfer complete `HT`*: Triggered when DMA transfers half of the configured elements
-- *Transfer-Complete `TC`*: Triggers when DMA transfers all elements
+- *Transfer-Complete `TC`*: Triggered when DMA transfers all configured elements

-> When DMA operates in *circular* mode, these interrupts are triggered periodically
+> When DMA operates in *circular* mode, these interrupts are triggered periodically.

-> Number of elements to transfer by DMA hardware must be written to relevant DMA register before start of transfer
+> The number of elements to transfer by the DMA hardware must be written to the relevant DMA register before starting the transfer.

 ### Combine UART + DMA for data reception